dispersionlab/edis-performer-study/README.md

 <br/>

-1. screen capture (with audio for sync purposes):
+1. screen capture (with audio for sync purposes)

 - `NOTE`: if you alread have a process for recording your screen (with audio) than use that which is familiar.
 Below are examples for those for whom this may be unfamiliar.
 - for mac: QuickTime